 Sending you all my love and maybe even a dove, xo Demeter ❤️

 📌 Click below to Pin 📌

-- Add coconut, almonds and chocolate chips**, blending until just incorporated (2-4 pulses).
+- Add coconut, almonds and chocolate chips, blending until just incorporated (2-4 pulses).
+Alternately, you can melt the chocolate to achieve delicate chocolate flakes in your ice cream.
+To melt chocolate, follow instructions in Notes.**

-- If you like super soft, melty ice cream, enjoy immediately.
-If you want your ice cream firm and scoopable: pour into a freezer-friendly, airtight container.
-Freeze for 3-6 hours, or until completely frozen.
+- Freeze for 3-6 hours, or until completely frozen.
 Allow to thaw for 5-15 minutes before scooping.
 Enjoy!

 - *You can use canned coconut cream, or you do the following: Allow a can of full-fat coconut milk to settle for 1-3 days—set it in a stable, cool environment.
 Open the can and scoop the firm, creamy white part off the top—this is the coconut cream.

 - ** To create delicate chocolate flakes: Add chocolate chips to a small, microwave-safe bowl.
 Heat in the microwave in 15-second increments until melted.
 Stir in between increments, until smooth.
 Scrape melted chocolate into the food processor.
 Pulse a few times to combine.
 Scrape down the sides of the food processor as needed.